Virginia Horse Barn Builders

 Most center-aisle barns are fitted with split-sliding doors for aisle access.
 While sliding barn doors are aesthetically pleasing, they also require no space when open, making them a practical option.
 We offer standard sliding doors (see EKP20021), custom options (see ELH19091), and, in some cases, we can even install doors that you provide.
 For more information concerning custom sliding doors, visit stallworksllc.com and horsebarnsupplies.com, as they provide the doors for most of our horse barn projects.
 Both companies also have information regarding Dutch doors, bale doors, and other barn elements.

 Standard stall size is 12'x12', but they can be larger or smaller, depending on your preferences and the size of your horses.
-As for the material, our stalls are built with 2"x6" tongue and groove, which can be placed vertically (see ESB20036) or horizontally (see ELM19082).
+Our stalls are built with 2"x6" tongue and groove, which can be placed vertically (see ESB20036) or horizontally (see ELM19082).

 Like our custom sliding doors, we buy our stall doors, grills, and hardware from StallWorks and J&E Manufacturing.
 To see the full list of stall options we can install, just visit their websites.

-Once you decide on a design, it's time to talk numbers.
+Once you decide on a design, it's time to talk about barn cost.
 One of our sales reps provides you a free quote (or multiple quotes), and, if the price is right, we sign a contract.

 Moving onto the logistics of the project, the first step is to apply for any necessary permits (though some equestrian projects will not require this).
 All towns and counties have their own sets of regulations, so it is best to check with your local officials for guidance.

 Now that your site is ready, we can build your barn!
 A simple barn or run-in shed can be built in a few days, but more complicated buildings can take weeks, or even months.
-Barns that include plumbing, electrical, insulation, and other elements usually involve multiple contractors, creating lag time between each phase of the job.
-Additionally, due to the current supply chain issues, we are sometimes forced to pause construction while we wait for material.
+Horse barn projects that include plumbing, electrical, insulation, and other elements usually involve multiple contractors, creating lag time between each phase of the job.

 With all of that said, we can often save you the headache of pulling the permits, preparing the site, and hiring contractors for the electrical and plumbing.
 If you are located close to our Harrisonburg office, we can handle the project from start to finish, meaning you don't have to worry about a thing.